ucc23/ucc/_pages/FAQ.md

 {% endraw %}

-## Is the fastMP tool publicly available?

-Yes, the code repository for fastMP is [here](https://github.com/Gabriel-p/fastMP).
-Instructions on how to install will be provided shortly.

 ## What are the C1, C2, and C3 parameters?

 The C1, C2, and C3 parameters are the `C_phot`, `C_dens`, and the combined